 - restriction on your ability to hold an office or become a student leader

 Visit lsu.edu/saa to learn more about the Code of Student Conduct and processes LSU uses to determine outcomes.

 REMINDER: LSU is 100% tobacco free, indoors and out.

 The entire LSU community has the responsibility to eliminate tobacco use on our campus.
-LSU joined 42 other state campuses in become 100% tobacco-free on Aug.
+LSU became 100% tobacco-free on Aug.
 1, 2014.
 All SEC campuses and more than 1,500 campuses nationally have no-smoking policies in place.

-While these campus policies are supported by state law (ACT 211) and the governor’s Well Ahead program, many groups have come together to support tobacco policies, including The Louisiana Campaign for Tobacco-Free Living (TFL) that supports Fresh Campus student organizations on several state campuses through grants and programming, the American Lung Association.
+While these campus policies are supported by state law (ACT 211) and the governor’s Well Ahead program, many groups have come together to support tobacco policies, including The Louisiana Campaign for Tobacco-Free Living (TFL), the American Cancer Society, the American Heart Association and Tobacco-Free Kids.